samuellimabraz/quantum-assistant/docs/evaluate.md

 # Evaluation Methodology and Results Analysis

-Comprehensive evaluation of vision-language models specialized for quantum computing across three benchmarks: Qiskit HumanEval, Qiskit HumanEval Hard, and the synthetic multimodal dataset.
+Evaluation of vision-language models specialized for quantum computing across three benchmarks: Qiskit HumanEval, Qiskit HumanEval Hard, and the synthetic multimodal dataset.

 ## Table of Contents